floooh/floooh.github.io/_posts/2023-12-31-vscode-wasm-wasi.md

     panel.webview.html = html;
 ```

-Communication between VSCode and the WebView panel content works via bi-directinal message passing, this means
+Communication between VSCode and the WebView panel content works via bi-directional message passing, this means
 the VSCode extension needs to register a listener function which dispatches received messages to their handler
 functions: